trozgonyi1/tommy.me/content/posts/tech/hackers/hacker-ethic.md

 # Hackers in the bazaar

 This are my reflections for the ND computer science elective "Hackers in the bazaar", taught by Prof. Bui.
 The first book we are reading is "Hackers: Heroes of the Computer Revolution", by Steven Levy.
+This covers the content of the first 3 readings.
+Second, we are reading
+Paul Graham's essays from "Hackers and Painters".

 ## Reflection 1: True Hackers